MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_dma_buffer_with_notification.md

 Specifies the requested buffer size, in bytes.

-#### - bufferMdl [out]

-Retrieves the physical memory pages that contain the allocated buffer.
-This parameter points to a caller-allocated variable that is a pointer to a memory descriptor list (PMDL).
-This routine writes a pointer that describes the memory descriptor list buffer, to the PMDL variable.

-#### - allocatedBufferSize [out]

-Retrieves the allocated buffer size, in bytes.
-This parameter points to a caller-allocated SIZE_T variable into which the routine writes the size of the allocated buffer.

 #### - streamID [out]

 Retrieves the stream identifier.
 This parameter points to a caller-allocated UCHAR variable into which the routine writes the stream identifier that the routine assigns to the stream.

-#### - fifoSize [out]

-Retrieves the DMA engine's FIFO size, in bytes.
-This parameter points to a caller-allocated ULONG variable into which the routine writes the FIFO size.

 ## -returns